 You can curate data sources to add a Catalog description and add tags.

-5.1 Add or Edit Catalog Description
+5.1 Adding or Editing a Catalog Description

 If a description was included in the OData metadata contract, this will be displayed in the asset details screen for the selected data source.
 You can curate a data source to add a catalog description that could include further details on, for example, the data usage and relevancy.